 The TL;DR

 The benchmark runs entirely in your browser.
 No data leaves your device during the test.
-When the test finishes, your scores are automatically submitted to our global ranking database (anonymously).
-If you don't want this, disable JavaScript or close the tab before the test completes.
+When the test finishes, an anonymous summary of your scores is submitted to our global ranking database — but only if you tick the consent box on the test page (it is the default state, so unticking it before clicking Start runs the benchmark without storing anything).

 What we collect when you submit a result